rbatta/spree-guides/content/developer/deployment/ninefold.md

 ### Step 3.
 Choose your architecture

-Here, you will need to choose the correct architecture for your Spree application.
+Here, you will choose the correct architecture for your Spree application.
 Please consult the [Deployment options](http://guides.spreecommerce.com/developer/deployment_options.html) guide for RAM requirements.

 If you have set up your Spree application to use Redis for background work, our recommendation is to click "Create a dedicated worker server."

+Click Next.

 ### Step 4.
 Configuration: Your app is now ready to be deployed

 This step allows you to configure different settings for your Spree application.

-Environment variables, such as S3 keys, should be pasted into this section.
+Environment variables, such as S3 credentials, should be pasted into this section.

 Add-ons such as Memcached, New Relic, and SendGrid can be chosen if you require them.